AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 > Lastly, more research is needed on the relations between vocational interests and other important criteria (e.g., job satisfaction)

-Altough there is a large amount of research supporting the idea that the 6 different types are valid and do exist, its relation to JS is more sparse and inconsistent.
+Although there is a large amount of research supporting the idea that the 6 different types are valid and do exist, its relation to JS is more sparse and inconsistent.
 But the findings are that its relationship can range anywhere from .15 all the way up to .54 `36`!
 How much you can trust this is questionable though.

 A more robust meta analysis of 9000 individuals found only a 0.10 - 0.20 correlation with JS `37`.

 Holland did establish that people are already motivationally drawn into work environments that are compatible with their interests.
 The question is how that relates to JS.
-He also argued that JS is unlikely to come merely from making the work more mentally callenging without being personally interested in it, eg studyin the law is mentally callenging, but many people have no interest in it at all `38`.
+He also argued that JS is unlikely to come merely from making the work more mentally challenging without being personally interested in it, eg studyin the law is mentally challenging, but many people have no interest in it at all `38`.

 I think it is worth doing the [free test](https://openpsychometrics.org/tests/RIASEC/) or the more accurate one [here](http://www.self-directed-search.com/) and perusing the jobs that they recommend [here](https://www.onetonline.org/explore/interests/) out of curiosity to help widen your options.
 Self directed search is another name for the Holland test.
 These tests are basically aptitude tests that take in self-reported personality factors and output a list of careers that you might be well suited for.
 Then you have between 6-20 options to research more in depth for job caracteristics, etc.